Reverie Mental Health Website Redesign

 Providing clarity for the developers

-Once we incorporated all of the feedback, we established a design system to ensure consistency across the website, incorporating elements such as typography, button states, colors, color accessibility, measurements, and use cases.
+Once we received approval from stakeholders for our final designs, we established a design system to ensure consistency across the website, incorporating elements such as typography, button states, colors, color accessibility, measurements, and use cases.
 This system was provided to their developers to streamline the implementation phase.

 IMPACT